gsairaja1/bright-future-school/README.md

 src/
 ├── Components/
 │   ├── About/          # About school section
+│   ├── Announcements/  # News and notices board
 │   ├── Campus/         # School tour carousel
 │   ├── Contact/        # Contact form and info
 │   ├── Footer/         # Footer with links